Geng: The Adventure Begins: Plot

 Upon arriving at Tok Dalang's (called by Atok) house and having a reunion, Badrol and Lim took Atok's suggestions which is to explore the village, Badrol and Lim then have a motorcycle race, knocking out a child named Rajoo, who forces the two to replace his radio (when Rajoo sees the two heading towards him he jumped into the water with the radio) and his one-horned cow Sapy into the water.
 Badrol and Lim are telling him that they going home to Tok Dalang's house.

 At night, Tok Dalang talks about the Durian Ghost, and Badrol and Lim sleep, with Lim wanting to go to the bathroom.
 The next day, they go to Tok Dalang's durian orchard with Rajoo's wagon, with an impromptu musical number ensuing.
 After Upin, Ipin and Rajoo ride a leaf, they find a fox-like creature named Oopet.
 Kak Ros, Badrol and Lim find them and at night, they go camping.
 A monster then chases them and they go to the cave, where they get chased by a snake monster and attacked by large leeches.
 Tok Dalang, Opah, Muthu and Ah Tong then go to the orchard to find them.
 Oopet is then revealed to have been eating the durians.
 Oopet tells Rajoo to find his mother.
 Badrol and Lim get kidnapped by Uncle Singh (revealed to be disguised as the monster) to the cabin.
 Rajoo then sneaks to the cabin that Uncle Singh and Pak Mail have some plans for haunting the orchard.
 They manage to save Badrol and Lim and escape the cabin.
 Oopet tries to help his mother but Pak Mail catches him, with his mother then attacking Pak Mail and Uncle Singh for wanting to kidnap her son.
 They escaped, but his mother is chasing them.
 They go to the cave again and Oopet tells them to run while Oopet's mother is fighting the snake monster.

 They say farewell to Oopet, and Tok Dalang, Opah, and Muthu find Upin, Ipin, Badrol, Lim and Rajoo, with them the accusing Abang Salleh of following Mr. Singh's and Pak Mail's plans.
 Lim hands Rajoo his CD player and calls him, along with Upin, Ipin, Badrol and Kak Ros part of a "gang".
-In a mid-credits scene, we see Pak Mail and Mr. Singh roaming in Oopet's world, with them getting chased by Oopet's mother.
+In a mid-credits scene, we see Pak Mail and Mr. Singh roaming in Oopet's world, with them getting chased by a creature who looks just like Oopets mother.